 Chemould Prescott Road

-Founded in 1963 by gallerists and art collectors Kekoo and Khorshed Gandhy, Chemould Prescott Road is an art gallery in Mumbai, Maharashtra.
-Originally called the Gallery Chemould and located on the first floor of the Jehangir Art Gallery, Mumbai, the establishment moved to its new premises on G Talwatkar Marg (formerly Prescott Road) in 2007 and was renamed.
-As one of the oldest galleries in India, it has played a major role in the development of modern Indian art, most notably in dealing with and showing the artworks of SH Raza, MF Husain, KK Hebbar, Bhupen Khakhar, Nalini Malani and Vivan Sundaram, among others.
+Founded in 1963 by gallerists and art collectors Kekoo and Khorshed Gandhy, Chemould Prescott Road is an art gallery in Mumbai, Maharashtra, in the Kala Ghoda arts district.
+Originally called Gallery Chemould and located on the first floor of Jehangir Art Gallery, Mumbai, the gallery was renamed and moved to its new premises on G Talwatkar Marg (formerly Prescott Road) in 2007.
+As one of the oldest galleries in India, it has played a major role in the development of Modern Indian art, most notably in dealing with and showing the artworks of SH Raza, MF Husain, KK Hebbar, Bhupen Khakhar, Nalini Malani and Vivan Sundaram, among others.
+Emerging at the same time as democracy and republicanism in India, Chemould Prescott Road is known for supporting political and cultural freedom among India’s artists.

-Chemould Prescott Road was preceded by Chemould Frames, a framing business founded by Kekoo Gandhy on Princess Street in 1941, where he would often frame paintings made by young artists in the city.
-The Austrian artist Walter Langhammer introduced Gandhy to the Bombay Progressive Artists’ Group (PAG), notably Raza, Souza, Husain, KH Ara, HA Gade and SK Bakre.
-By the time India achieved Independence in 1947, the prevailing discourse towards an ‘Indian’ art was moving away from existing traditions of art production to establish a middle ground between traditional Indian art and contemporary art movements in the West.
+In 1941, Kekoo Gandhy established Chemould Frames — a framing business where he would often frame paintings made by young artists in the city.
+It was during this time that the Austrian artist Walter Langhammer introduced Gandhy to the Bombay Progressive Artists’ Group (PAG), most notably Raza, Husain, FN Souza, KH Ara, HA Gade and SK Bakre.
+By the time India achieved Independence in 1947, the prevailing discourse towards an ‘Indian’ art had moved away from existing traditions of art production to establish a middle ground between traditional Indian art and contemporary art movements in the West.
 The Gandhys were vocal advocates for modern Indian art, and consequently, the storefront of Chemould Frames evolved as a gallery space for the work of emerging Indian artists such as Hebbar and Husain.

-In 1963, Gallery Chemould was inaugurated and held its first exhibition, which included artworks from Ram Kumar, Satish Gujral, Krishen Khanna and NS Bendre.
-In 1964, Tyeb Mehta held his first exhibition in the gallery, which went on to serve as the space for the first exhibitions of other artists such as Nasreen Mohamedi, Pilloo Pochkhanawala and Jivya Soma Mashe.
-Broadly, creating a secular and democratic ethos was a personal cause for both the Gandhys, who had sheltered anti-State activists during the Indian Emergency in 1975–77 and tried to muster support for artists during the communal riots in Mumbai in 1992–93.
+Subsequently, in 1963, Gallery Chemould was inaugurated and held its first exhibition, which included artworks from Ram Kumar, Satish Gujral, Krishen Khanna and NS Bendre.
+In 1964, the Modernist painter Tyeb Mehta held his first exhibition in the gallery, which went on to serve as the space for the first exhibitions of other upcoming artists such as Nasreen Mohamedi, Pilloo Pochkhanawala and Jivya Soma Mashe.
+The Gandhys were also deeply political — sheltering anti-State artists during the Emergency in 1975–77 and supporting artists in the aftermath of the communal riots in Mumbai in 1992–93.

 Art Basel.
 “Chemould Prescott Road.”
 Accessed September 11, 2020. https://www.artbasel.com/catalog/gallery/1088/Chemould-Prescott-Road.